gnikkoch96/Java-Calculator/README.md

   READ_ME STRUCTURE
   1. Introduction
     a.
 What is it?
     b.
 (Optional) Why did you make it?
-(Wanted to do some projects using Java)
   2. Dependencies
-  5. Try it out yourself (mentione the .jar file located on root) -->
+  3. Try it out yourself (mentione the .jar file located on root) -->

 # Java-Calculator